 At the start of Paramont’s reclamation, the Virginia Industrial Development Authority (IDA) had just five acres of land for potential development in the entire county.
 The agency found the operator had the “the ability or foresight” for the project, which is now more than 1,100 acres.

 Specifically, Paramont’s work included restoration of more than 4,500 feet of stream and extensive planting of hybrid American Chestnut trees.
 The reforestation at Hawks Nest has attracted elk, resulting in elk viewing tours beginning this year at Breaks Interstate Park.

 Also, U.S. Route 460 will intersect at Hawks Nest; it will be the first completed section of the Coalfields Expressway that will eventually connect with Interstate 77 in West Virginia.

-“The major growth in Buchanan County for the next 40 to 50 years, including hotels and shopping, manufacturing and business, will be located in Southern Gap,” IDA Director Craig Horn said.
+“The major growth in Buchanan County for the next 40 to 50 years, including hotels and shopping, manufacturing and business, will be located in Southern Gap,” said IDA Director Craig Horn.